matuteiglesias/journal/content/Business/2025-05-27_Developed_Strategic_Business_Growth_Framework.md

 - **Estrategia de Cuentas Paralelas**: Proposed using parallel accounts for strategic visibility and control across different fronts.

 ### Achievements
-- Developed a multi-layered strategic framework for business growth and task management.
+- Developed a multi-layered strategic framework for business growth and [[task management]].
 - Identified key areas for improvement in billing and marketing strategies.

 ### Pending Tasks
 - Create a checklist for evaluating the status of open project threads.
 - Prioritize open threads based on impact and ease of closure.
-- Implement the proposed parallel account strategy for enhanced visibility and control.
+- Implement the proposed parallel account [[strategy]] for enhanced visibility and control.